 - Unemployment benefits will generally last for up to 26 weeks.
 See Benefits.

 - Claimants must meet certain requirements in order to be eligible for unemployment benefits.
 See Eligibility.

-- Employers must follow specified notice requirements.
-See Notice Requirements.
+- Employers must follow specified notice and posting requirements.
+See Notice and Posting Requirements.